liveahero-wiki/liveahero-wiki.github.io/_charas/monomasa.md

 {% include voice-table.html resourceName="monomasa"
 h_gachaResult = "I'm Drovain-the one who borrows this body.<br>I will entrust you with the power of this horrifying Kaibutsu.<br>Let's work together to awaken Monomasa from his sleep." s_gachaResult = "......
-Call me Oosato Monomasa.<br>That's the name of the owner of this body,<br>and it's the name that I, who lives inside, should go by in public. " salesStart = "Alright, I'm off." salesEnd = "I have returned.
+Call me Monomasa Oosato.<br>That's the name of the owner of this body,<br>and it's the name that I, who lives inside, should go by in public. " salesStart = "Alright, I'm off." salesEnd = "I have returned.
 May I rest the body?" battleStart = "This Monstrooper won't be merciful…even if all of you have similar existence as me!"